jackfsuia/ShampooSalesAgent/README.md

 A LLM-powered minimal agent that sells Shampoo (or any product provided a product information) for a living.
 Fluent conversation with customers on Web and will record their orders in a local .csv [file](customer_orders.csv).

-Support all models, including openai models, huggingface models, baichuan(百川), qwen(通义千问), moonshot(月之暗面).
+Support all models, including openai models, huggingface models, baichuan(百川), qwen(通义千问), moonshot(月之暗面), ernie(文心一言).
 Very friendly for beginners, researchers and interested businessman who want to try things out quick.

 ## Quick Start
 Run